cri-o/cri-o/docs/crio.8.md

 **--namespaces-dir**="": The directory where the state of the managed namespaces gets tracked.
 Only used when manage-ns-lifecycle is true. (default: "/var/run")

 **--no-pivot**: If true, the runtime will not use 'pivot_root', but instead use 'MS_MOVE'.

+**--no-sync-log**: Disable fsync of log files on rotate or container exit.

 **--nri-disable-connections**="": Disable connections from externally started NRI plugins. (default: false)